Operation Blue Star: Generals

-In addition, the army carried out Operation Woodrose, in which units were deployed to the border areas, replacing the pickets routinely held by the paramilitary Border Security Force.
+In addition, the army carried out Operation Woodrose, in which units were deployed to the border areas, replacing the pickets routinely held by the paramilitary Border Security Force (BSF).
 The border pickets were held in at least company strength.

 1 June

-On 1 June 1984 the Indian security forces fired into various buildings with the goal of assessing the training of the militants.
+On 1 June 1984 the Indian security forces began the operation by firing into various buildings with the goal of assessing the training of the militants.
 Eyewitness testimony of pilgrims inside the temple complex state that the Harmandir Sahib was fired on initially by security forces on 1 June and not 5 June as reported by the army.
-The exercise lasted for seven hours and resulted in the main shrine of the Harmandir Sahib sustaining 34 bullet marks.
+The firing began at about 12:40 p.m. and went until about 8:40 p.m.
+It was by the C.R.P.F and they used M.M.G., L.M.G. and rifles.
+It resulted in the main shrine of the Harmandir Sahib sustaining 34 bullet marks.
 The action claimed the lives of eight pilgrims, including a woman and a child, inside the temple complex and injured 25 others.
-Devinder Singh Duggal, who was in-charge of the Sikh Reference Library located inside of the Golden Temple complex and an eye-witness to Operation Blue Star, stated that the militants were given instructions to not fire until the army or security forces entered the temple.
-Duggal stated "...when I heard in the news bulletin that there was unprovoked firing from inside the Temple, but that the security forces showed extreme restrain and did not fire a single shot, I was surprised at this naked lie".
+Devinder Singh Duggal, who was in-charge of the Sikh Reference Library located inside of the Golden Temple complex and an eye-witness to Operation Blue Star, stated that the militants were given instructions to not fire until the army or security forces entered the temple, in order to conserve their limited ammunition.
+Duggal stated "...when I heard in the news bulletin that there was unprovoked firing from inside the Temple, but that the security forces showed extreme restrain and did not fire a single shot, I was surprised at this naked lie."
 The deaths of at least three of the pilgrims was confirmed by the eyewitness testimony of a female Sikh student who had dressed their wounds and who later witnessed their deaths in Guru Nanak Nivas.
+According to Kirpal Singh eleven were killed in the firing.
 Furthermore, Duggal stated that on 2 June 1984 a team of the BBC, including Mark Tully, were taken around the Darbar Sahib and shown 34 holes, some of them as big as three inches in diameter, caused by the bullets on all sides of the temple.
-Mark Tully noted, “The C.R.P.F. firing took place four days before the army actually entered the Temple”.
+Mark Tully noted, "The C.R.P.F. firing took place four days before the army actually entered the Temple".

+The government waited as people entered the complex in large numbers in preparation for the June 3 commemoration of Guru Arjan's martyrdom; the army assault would not be launched in earnest until after the complex was at capacity.